-Optical character recognition, or OCR, defines the process of mechanically or electronically converting scanned images of handwritten, typed or printed text into machine-encoded text.
+Optical Character Recognition (OCR) defines the process of mechanically or electronically converting scanned images of handwritten, typed, or printed text into machine-encoded text.
 Think of it as the process of turning analog data, digital.

 What is OCR?

 As OCR stands for optical character recognition, OCR technology deals with the problem of recognizing all kinds of different characters.
 Both handwritten and printed characters can be recognized and converted into a machine-readable, digital data format.